BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]
-- whip
+- [Whip]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

 - **Whip of the Masters** `ACTIVE`

-Each time a friendly Hero model within 6" attempts a Heroic Move, March or Shoot, roll a D6.
+Each time a friendly Hero model within 6" attempts a [Heroic Move], March or Shoot, roll a D6.
 On a 4+, the Hero does not spend the Might Point and the Heroic action is free.

 </div>

 ---
 <div class="unitCard" markdown>

 ### HASHARIN [80 POINTS]